Sitecore/Sitecore.Pathfinder/README.md

 Pathfinder installs a Web Test Runner in your Sitecore website.
 When you run the `run-unittests` task, Pathfinder copies the unit test C# files to the server, compiles them and runs the tests.

-This makes it easy to write server-side unit tests in you project and execute the in a Sitecore web context.
+This makes it easier to write server-side unit tests in you project and execute the in a Sitecore web context.

 ## Website validation
 Pathfinder integrates with the Sitecore Rocks SitecoreCop feature.
 SitecoreCop examines the website and can identify